-During the marriage both you contributed towards the retirement savings, and both of you were likely planning on enjoying the benefits.
-Contributions to the retirement savings is not always in the form of money.
-A spouse with a lower paying job or a non-working spouse may have contributed energy and time to the relationship, which includes taking care of the children and managing the home.
-Because Washington State is a community property state, retirement earned during the marriage must be shared – irrespective of who contributed more into it.
+During the marriage, both of you contributed towards the retirement savings, and both of you were likely planning on enjoying the benefits.
+Contributions to retirement savings are not always in the form of money.
+A spouse with a lower-paying job or a non-working spouse may have contributed energy and time to the relationship, including taking care of the children and managing the home.
+Because Washington State is a community property state, retirement earned during the marriage must be shared – irrespective of who contributed more to it.

 Types of Retirement Benefits